Sifa171/redhat-obs-overlay/README.md

 ```

 Then open your OBS and import overlay.json from the cloned repository.
-In your OBS go to Scenes -> Import
+In your OBS go to Scene collection -> Import

 DONE!!!